canonical/lxd/doc/containers.md

 ### Type: nic
 LXD supports different kind of network devices:

- - physical: Straight physical device passthrough from the host.
+ - `physical`: Straight physical device passthrough from the host.
 The targeted device will vanish from the host and appear in the container.
- - bridged: Uses an existing bridge on the host and creates a virtual device pair to connect the host bridge to the container.
+ - `bridged`: Uses an existing bridge on the host and creates a virtual device pair to connect the host bridge to the container.
- - macvlan: Sets up a new network device based on an existing one but using a different MAC address.
+ - `macvlan`: Sets up a new network device based on an existing one but using a different MAC address.
- - p2p: Creates a virtual device pair, putting one side in the container and leaving the other side on the host.
+ - `p2p`: Creates a virtual device pair, putting one side in the container and leaving the other side on the host.

 Different network interface types have different additional properties, the current list is: